reverentgeek/okta.github.io/_source/_posts/2019-08-21-make-java-tests-groovy-again.md

 }
 ```

-The Groovy block is faster to write more concise.
+The Groovy block is faster to write and more concise.

 ## Optional Typing In Groovy
 When defining variables in Groovy the type definition is optional.
 Using the `def` keyword is a shorthand for defining a type as `Object`.
 This, combined with Groovy's duck typing means writing less code.